Deadline to Apply: June 21, 2019 11:59 PM EST

 Since its inception in 1988, the Emerging Leader Program (ELP) has earned the reputation of being a premiere leadership program for first-year students at Boston College.
 Each year, 50 first year students are selected to participate in the one-year leadership development program.
 Guided by the Social Change Model of leadership development, ELP aims to form leaders for others.
 By participating in ELP, students develop the leadership skills and competencies necessary to facilitate positive change on campus and in their communities.

-This yearlong leadership development program will equip and empower students to engage in leadership during their time at Boston College and beyond through large and small group activities, open dialogue, events, experiential outings, and mentorship.
+This yearlong leadership development program will equip and empower students to engage in leadership during their time at Boston College and beyond through large and small group activities and discussions, events, experiential outings, service, and mentorship.

 - Upperclassmen Mentors